 Often, older adults take many drugs.
 These can interact with statins and lead to serious problems.
 Side effects, like muscle pain, may increase.
 Statins can also cause a fatal reaction when taken with heart-rhythm drugs.

-Statins may increase the risk of diabetes, cataracts, and damage to the liver, kidneys, and nerves.
+Statins may increase the risk of type-2 diabetes and cataracts, as well as damage to the liver, kidneys, and nerves.

 Weigh the risks and benefits.